 Marketing impacts nearly every area of your business, but that doesn’t mean every area of your business should impact marketing.
 Good marketing has specific and measurable goals.
 It’s focused, purposeful and strategic.
 When your business’s marketing team includes too many voices, the vision becomes diluted and the strategy suffers.

 The problem of marketing silos.

-Pretend four children are placed into four different rooms.
+Pretend four children are placed in four different rooms.
 Each child is instructed to draw the new school mascot, Max the Minotaur.
 The only guideline is that each must use the school colors, blue and yellow.

 Max is going to have an identity crisis.
-Without proper communication there is zero chance that any two versions of Max are going to look alike.
+Without proper communication, there is zero chance that any two versions of Max are going to look alike.
 It’s a silly example, but most businesses are guilty of treating their marketing plan like Max the Minotaur.